EdDataScienceEES/tutorial-hollybee04/index.md

 - __June to July__ = VERY high Et = __0.2__

+<a name="4c."></a>
+### 4c.
+Surface to channel (C1)

+Okay now lets think about what happens to precipitation when it hits the surface.
+It's either going to infiltrate into the ground (__C2__) or run straight to the channel, over the surface as surface runoff (__C1__).

   <img src="{{ site.baseurl }}/Figures/Model.jpg" alt="Rainfall-Runoff model" width="600"/>
 *Figure 4: Rainfall-Runoff Model (Moore, 2007)*

-# 5.2 Surface to Channel (C1) ----

-# Topography, soil type - permeable, impermeable?

-# Low permeability
+For this, we need to be thinking about:
-# UPLAND = STEEP = FAST RUNOFF
+- __TOPOGRAPHY__: UPLAND = STEEP = FAST RUNOFF
+- __SOIL TYPE__: Permeable or impermeable?

-# However, it does have floodplains which can store water in flood events, reducing runoff.
-# But generally, we would expect this number to be high.
+Guess what!
+CEH contains everything we need!
+The catchment has low permeability, upland, but it does have floodplains which can store water in flood events, reducing runoff.
+In general, we would expect this parameter value to be high due to the low permeability, meaning less water will infiltrate and the upland topography promoting fast runoff.
+However, it does contain floodplains so we can't make the value too high.

-# C1 + C2 CANT EQUAL 1 OR MORE THAN 1 = STORAGE IS EMPTY
+What do we think?

-# 0.6 = 60% of water goes straight to channel.
+__C1 = 0.6__ (meaning 60% of water goes straight to the channel).

+> **_TIP:_** As we're keeping this model pretty simple, we're going to assume it remains the same throughout the whole year.
+But, if you were to create a model of your own, you might want to consider changing this value seasonally with changes in groundwater and soil moisture storage, which may differ throughout the year and therefore have an affect on C2 (infiltration) rates, ultimately affecting C1 as well!

+<a name="4d."></a>
-# 5.3 Surface to ground (C2) ----
+### 4d.
+Surface to ground (C2)

 # Low permeability